+(1) In rural areas two spaces are allowed per dwelling except where a garage is provided which would constitute one of these spaces.

-- (1) no requirement to 'round up' when application is for an odd number of units - (2) units let to more than six people sharing some facilities - (3) to be rounded up to nearest number of whole spaces when application is for an odd number of bedrooms within the HMO - (4) self contained units only.
+(2) units let to more than six people sharing some facilities

+(3) to be rounded up to nearest number of whole spaces when application is for an odd number of bedrooms within the HMO

+(4) self contained units only.
 'Old Peoples Homes' and Nursing Homes are considered under use class C2 residential institutions.